Nothin' But Trouble (Blue Murder album)

 Nothin' But Trouble is the second and final studio album by hard rock band Blue Murder.
 Released on 31 August 1993 by Geffen Records, the album was produced by the band's vocalist-guitarist John Sykes.

 After the disappointing sales of their debut album, Blue Murder entered a prolonged period of inactivity.
 Eventually bassist Tony Franklin and drummer Carmine Appice left the group, leaving Sykes to put together a new line-up, featuring bassist Marco Mendoza, drummer Tommy O'Steen and keyboardist Nik Green.
 The album was recorded at Sykes's home studio in Los Angeles.

 Nothin' But Trouble failed to chart outside of Japan, which Sykes attributed to Geffen's lack of promotion.
 In spite of this, the record received mostly positive reviews, although it was less well-received than the group's debut album.
+Although it was the last studio album from Blue Murder, the same core musicians – Sykes, Mendoza and O'Steen – would go on to play on Sykes' subsequent debut solo album Out of My Tree.

 Background

 After the disappointing sales of their 1989 self-titled debut album, Blue Murder entered a long period of inactivity.
 According to bassist Tony Franklin and drummer Carmine Appice, vocalist-guitarist John Sykes was deeply affected by the record's commercial failure.
 Progress on a follow-up was slow, partly due to Sykes constructing a new home studio.
 Franklin and Appice, meanwhile, grew increasingly tired of waiting.
 Appice eventually left Blue Murder in December 1990 and was briefly replaced by former Yngwie Malmsteen drummer Anders Johansson.
 Franklin announced his departure in August 1991.